 Work experience of one year in a full-time role must be demonstrated.
 In cases in which the level of employment is reduced, the required duration is extended accordingly.
 The work experience must be completed prior to commencing the study course.
 This work experience may comprise several positions performed with different employers.
 The Director of Studies decides which professional experience is taken into account when determining the amount of completed work experience.
 Both practical and theoretical professional experience are considered here.
 You are required to prove your work experience by providing confirmation of employment.
 This confirmation must state the duration of the work experience as well as the specialist activities that you performed during this time.

-To arrange a transfer from another university, university of applied sciences or PET college, you must contact the Director of Studies.
+To arrange a transfer from another university or university of applied sciences, you must contact the Director of Studies.
 Credits may be awarded for already completed modules in consultation with the Director of Studies.

 In exceptional cases, you may be admitted to the programme without fulfilling the requirements mentioned above (admission based on your academic record and application).
 The Prorector and the Director of Studies decide on admissions on a case-by-case basis.